NLnetLabs/incremental-deleg/draft-homburg-deleg.md

 # Change the file extension to match the format (.xml for XML, etc...)
 #
 ###
-title: "Incrementally Deployable Extensible Delegation for DNS"
+title: "Extensible Delegation for DNS"
-abbrev: "incremental-deleg"
+abbrev: "deleg"
 category: std

-docname: draft-homburg-deleg-incremental-deleg-latest
+docname: draft-homburg-deleg-latest
 submissiontype: IETF  # also: "independent", "editorial", "IAB", or "IRTF"
 number:
 consensus: true